canonical/sphinx-docs-starter-pack/readme.rst

 change how the ``woke`` tool is invoked from within ``docs/Makefile`` (see the `woke User Guide <https://docs.getwoke.tech/usage/#file-globs>`_ for help).

-Some circumstances may compel you to retain some non-inclusive words.
-In such cases you will need to create check exemptions for them.
+Some circumstances may require you to use some non-inclusive words.
+In such cases you will need to create check-exemptions for them.
 See file :doc:`help-woke` for how to do that.

 Configure the link check